ZakariaHn/ZakariaHn/README.md

 # Hey 👋 My name is Zakaria Hamdan
-<p align="center">I'm a Front/ back-end developer and a musician, passionate about crafting quality code, creating accessible experiences and combining both of music and technology together.</p>
+<p>I'm a Front/ back-end developer and a musician, passionate about crafting quality code, creating accessible experiences and combining both of music and technology together.</p>

 Here you can find me on [![LinkedIn][2.2]][2].